Ciock/rolify/README.md

 ## Make it yours

-In this years I got a lot of requests for new features, and I can't handle all those alone.
-For this reason I abandoned the project long time ago.
-Netherless the interest for the app never died, and for this reasone I can't leave this project die.
+Over the years I have received many requests for new features and I cannot manage them all by myself.
+For this reason I have long since abandoned the project.
+Nonetheless, interest in the app has never disappeared, and that's why I can't let this project die.

-I tried my best to improve the code to make it easier for everyone to contribute, but I was facing a personal project that I didn't expect to gather such interest.
+I tried my best to improve the code to make it easier for everyone to contribute, but I was faced with a personal project that I didn't expect to garner such interest.
 This means rushed code and zero documentation.

-To public rolify open source I upgraded flutter to the latest version, moved to null safety, pumped up all packages and worked on some old requested features, but the code is far from perfection.
-I'll happily help everyone who would like to partecipate, touring the code or pointing at where to look at.
+To make it open source I updated flutter to the latest version, switched to null safety, upgraded all packages, and worked on some old required features, but the code is far from perfect.
+I will be happy to help anyone who would like to participate, by taking a tour of the code or pointing out where to look.